-Lieve Geuens is a lyrical soprano, born in Antwerp.
+Lieve Geuens is a lyrical soprano, born in Antwerp, Belgium.

-She studied at the Conservatorium of Utrecht, first popular music (voice) and subsequently classical voice, and concluded both studies with a Master’s degree (MM).
+She first studied to become a popular music singer and subsequently classical singing and graduated from both studies with a Master’s degree (MM).
 She received a distinction cum laude for versatile expressiveness.

-Lieve studied with a wide range of teachers including: Gabriëlle Boré, Eugenie Ditewig, Udo Reinemann, Cora Cannemeijer, Rachel Ann Morgan, Takako Hara and Pedro Paolo Neves.
+Lieve studied with a wide range of teachers including: Gabriëlle Boré, Eugenie Ditewig, Udo Reinemann, Cora Canne Meijer, Rachel Ann Morgan, Takako Hara and Pedro Paulo Neves.

-Popular music: Lieve started out in her career in popular music.
-She has frequently performed for radio and TV, and has shared many podia with Brazilian, jazz and pop formations.
-In 1987, during her studies, she released three singles.
+Popular music: Lieve started out her career in popular music.
+She frequently performed for radio and TV, and has shared many stages with Brazilian, jazz and pop formations.
+In 1987, while still studying, she released three singles.

 She has written pop songs that were also interpreted by other artists (including Mary Coughlan), she has made various CDs of pop, jazz and improvised music and has collaborated with artists such as Georges Moustaki (Paris), Petula Clark (US) and Mildred Douglas.
-After Lieve had sung backing vocals for them for many years, the Dutch pop band The Nits dedicated a song to her (The Yellow Hotel/Lieve Geuens is Waiting in the Hall).
+After Lieve had sung backing vocals for the Dutch pop band The Nits for many years, they dedicated a song to her (The Yellow Hotel/Lieve Geuens is Waiting in the Hall).